Provider Manual | Section 2

 For more information about the Whole Child Model and to make a referral, call the San Mateo County CCS staff at 650-616-2500.

-CareAdvantage Cal MediConnect Plan (Medicare-Medicaid Plan) is a Medicare Advantage/Prescription Drug Plan for people who have both Medicare and Medi-Cal.
-CareAdvantage CMC contracts with both Medicare and Medi-Cal to provide benefits of both programs to enrollees.
-Cal MediConnect aims to create a seamless service delivery experience for dual eligible beneficiaries.
-To enroll in CareAdvantage CMC, members must have Medicare Part A (hospital insurance) and Part B (medical insurance), full-scope Medi-Cal through HPSM and must live in San Mateo County.
+CareAdvantage Dual Eligible Special Needs Plan (D-SNP) is a Medicare Advantage-Prescription Drug (MA-PD) plan for people who have both Medicare and Medi-Cal.
+CareAdvantage contracts with both Medicare and Medi-Cal to provide benefits of both programs to enrollees with the goal of a seamless service delivery experience for dual eligible beneficiaries.
+To enroll in CareAdvantage, members must have Medicare Part A (hospital insurance) and Part B (medical insurance), full-scope Medi-Cal through HPSM and must live in San Mateo County.

 Anyone with questions about Medicare can call the San Mateo County Health Insurance Counseling and Advocacy Program (HICAP) at 1-800-434-0222.